gojek/courier-go/docs/docs/sdk/SDK.md

 func NewClient(opts ...ClientOption) (*Client, error)
 ```

-NewClient creates the Client struct with the clientOptions provided\, it can return error when prometheus\.DefaultRegisterer has already been used to register the collected metrics
+NewClient creates the Client struct with the clientOptions provided, it can return error when prometheus.DefaultRegisterer has already been used to register the collected metrics

 <details><summary>Example</summary>
 <p>